This data brief highlights trends in e-cigarette unit sales in selected states. Data is presented from

 Other Relevant Issues

-During the period covered by this brief, additional flavored tobacco products continued to be marketed, such as flavored cigars; or entered the market, such as nicotine pouches.
+During the period covered by this brief, additional flavored tobacco products continued to be marketed (e.g., flavored cigars) or entered the market (e.g., nicotine pouches).

 Units of e-cigarettes are not adjusted to account for variations in unit size.
 Large-format disposable e-cigarettes that allow for thousands of “puffs” are now available.
 Declines in unit sales may not signify declines in prevalence of use or consumption.